 What Are Acceptance Criteria?

 Acceptance criteria are a set of predefined requirements that must be met for a user story to be considered complete.
-They define the boundaries of a story and establish a shared understanding between the product owner, development team, and stakeholders about what needs to be delivered.
+They define the boundaries of a story and establish a shared understanding between the product owner, development team, and stakeholders about what needs to be delivered for agile story acceptance criteria.

 Core Definition

 Acceptance criteria are conditions that a software product must satisfy to be accepted by a user, customer, or other stakeholder.
-They serve as the "definition of done" for individual user stories.
+They serve as the "definition of done" for individual user stories and represent the criteria for acceptance.

 - • A checklist that confirms story completion